Kevin Rose Explains How to Spam Twitter and Everybody Loves it

-Who am I to give you Twitter Optimization advice?
+Who am I to give you Twitter optimization advice?
 Do I have 30k followers or something?
-Now, I have "just" around 550 but that doesn't matter as Twitter optimization is not about having thousands of sheep following you.
-I use Twitter for a few months and have enough insight by now to write a Twitter optimization series over at SEOptimise.
+Now, I have “just” around 6000 but that doesn’t matter as Twitter optimization is not about having thousands of sheep following you.
+I used Twitter for a few months and had enough insight by to write a Twitter optimization series for a client blog.

 Twitter optimization is about

 - successful social networking